-Career Skills
+Career Advising

-Throughout their studies all students attend a mandatory set of career skills courses and events.

-The mandatory Career Skills module prepares all undergraduate students at Jacobs University for the transition from student life to working life as well as for their future career.
+Is a mandatory component of the Jacobs University's Advising and Counseling Scheme.
+Further components are "Academic Advising" and "Psychological Counseling and Intercultural Services".
+Throughout their studies all students attend a mandatory set of career skills events.
+The mandatory "Career Skills Advising" prepares all undergraduate students at Jacobs University for the transition from student life to working life as well as for their future career.
 Skills, knowledge and information which are fundamental for participation in an internship or a semester abroad will be conveyed concurrently.
-Essential components of the module include information sessions, compulsory seminars on various career-relevant topics as well as participation in the annual Jacobs Career Fair.
+Essential components include information sessions, compulsory workshops on various career-relevant topics as well as participation in the annual Jacobs Career Fair.

-The successful completion of the Career Skills Module and the encompassed single seminars are graded with Pass/Fail for all students.
-ECTS credits are not awarded.
-All undergraduate students will be automatically registered for the Career Skills Module.
-However, every student has to keep track of his/her individual fulfillment of requirements and has to register on Campusnet for all seminars and sessions during the official registration period at the beginning of each semester.
-An overview of the sequence in which components should be completed is shown in the table below:
+All undergraduate students will be automatically registered for "Career Skills Advising".
+However, every student has to keep track of his/her individual fulfillment of requirements and has to register on CampusNet for all workshops and sessions during the official registration period at the beginning of each semester.
+An overview of the sequence in which events should be attended is shown in the table below.